Skip to main content

 • “The weakest part of the game is the graphics and animation; it's often very pathetic and crummy.”

-• “The art style is not consistent throughout the game; this is particularly notable in the Romero brother characters.”
+• “The art style is not consistent throughout the game, particularly notable in the Romero brothers characters.”

 • music